 Babies explore the world using their mouths: they suck on, lick, and swallow anything and everything they can get their little hands on.
-And while some taste experiments make sense to us parents (like when baby lunges for an unattended bowl of ice cream), sometimes your little one will put something truly nasty – like poop – in his or her mouth.
+While some taste experiments make sense to us parents (like when a baby lunges for an unattended bowl of ice cream), sometimes your little one will put something truly nasty – like poop – in their mouth.

-Even though the thought of your child eating poop is enough to make you gag, a small amount of fecal matter rarely produces symptoms.
-If symptoms do manifest, they’re usually only light nausea, diarrhea, or a fever.
-In rare cases, feces from certain animals infected with bacteria can cause more severe illnesses, or expose your child to parasites.
+Even though the thought of your child eating poop is enough to make you gag, if a baby accidentally ate a small amount of poop, they will rarely show symptoms.
+If they do show symptoms, they’re usually only light nausea, diarrhea, or a fever.
+In rare cases, feces from certain animals infected with bacteria can cause severe illness or expose your child to parasites.

-It’s every parent’s worst nightmare: your child comes crawling or toddling up to you with a big smile on his face – and a suspicious smear of brown all over his hands and cheeks.
-After a quick smell test has told you that your little one did, in fact, get into something unspeakable, what do you do?
+It’s every parent’s worst nightmare: your child comes up to you with a big smile on their face and a suspicious smear of brown all over their hands and cheeks.
+After a quick smell test, you realize your child did get into something unspeakable.
+What do you do?

-If your baby eats poop, you don’t need to panic.
+If you realize your baby ate poop, you don’t need to panic.

-Although fecal matter is nasty, it’s almost always non-toxic.
-That means that if your child does manage to swallow poop, they probably won’t get sick.
-In fact, because poop tastes so nasty, children usually only consume a small amount of it, so even if there are harmful bacteria in the fecal matter, your baby probably hasn’t had enough to cause any illnesses.
+Although fecal matter is nasty, it’s typically non-toxic, and consuming it is low risk in most cases.
+If your child does manage to swallow poop, they probably won’t get sick and luckily since poop tastes so nasty, children usually only consume a small amount of it.
+Even if there are harmful bacteria in the fecal matter, your baby probably hasn’t had enough to cause any illnesses.

-In rare cases, your child might show symptoms similar to those of food poisoning after they’ve eaten poop.
-Nausea, vomiting, diarrhea, and low-grade fevers might manifest in your little one for 1-2 days but should go away on their own given time.
+In rare cases, your child might show symptoms similar to food poisoning after eating poop.
+Nausea, vomiting, diarrhea, and low-grade fevers might manifest in your little one for 1-2 days but should go away on their own.

 While most cases of poop consumption are deemed nontoxic or minimally toxic (meaning they didn’t cause illness), eating poop can still be dangerous.